Coping with grief at Christmas

 -

-Take a break from Christmas films and TV
+Take a break from TV

 It can be tough when you are surrounded by happy images of families celebrating.
-If it is getting too much, consider taking a break from TV and social media and getting some fresh air instead.
+If it is getting too much, consider taking a break from films, TV and social media and getting some fresh air instead.

 -